 RPM = (Monthly Revenue / Monthly Views) x 1,000

-You can find both numbers in YouTube Studio under the Revenue tab.
-Compare your RPM against the niche benchmarks in the table above to see where you stand.
-If you're below the average for your niche, the most common culprits are audience geography (too many views from low-CPM countries), short video length (missing out on mid-rolls), or content suitability flags.
+Both numbers live in YouTube Studio under the Revenue tab.
+Compare your RPM against the niche benchmarks above.
+If you're below the average for your niche, the usual culprits are audience geography (too many views from low-CPM countries), short videos (missing out on mid-rolls), or content suitability flags pushing you into the limited-ads bucket.

 For a deeper look at how much YouTubers earn across all revenue streams (not just ads), check out our full breakdown of how much YouTubers make in 2026.